 Simulation of a photocatalytic H2 plant FL Brito, GTE de Souza, MGS Ramos, MP VieiraChemical Engineering, FEI

-3D-printing of ceramic supportsMechanical Engineering, FEI
+3D-printing of ceramic supportsChemistry, ETEC

 Development of Gas-Diffusion Electrodes for fuel cellsChemical Engineering, FEI